 A traditional IRA can be a great way to increase your savings by avoiding taxes while you build up your savings.
 You now get tax relief when you make deductible contributions.
 In the future, when you take money out of the IRA, you'll pay taxes at your regular income rate.
 Let's say you're eligible for both a Roth account and a traditional IRA.

+Additionally, if you're looking for an alternative investment option, you may want to consider researching gold IRA review sites to learn more about investing in gold.
 You usually do better in a traditional version if you expect to be in a lower tax bracket when you retire.
 By deducting your contributions now, you reduce your current tax bill.
 When you retire and start withdrawing money, you'll be in a lower tax bracket, which will give the tax collector less money overall.
 If you expect to be in the same tax bracket or higher when you retire, you may want to consider contributing to a Roth IRA, which allows you to settle your tax bill now and not later.

 IRAs (of all types) enjoy certain tax advantages that can make them great places to save and invest for retirement.
 The traditional IRA deductibility is only restricted if you or your spouse have access to a work-savings plan, such as a 401 (k).
 The most important question to ask yourself when trying to decide if a traditional IRA or a Roth IRA is best for you (at least from a tax standpoint) is when you want to get the tax benefit, now or after you retire.
 While a traditional IRA savings account isn't as risky as the stock market, lower interest rates may not keep up with inflation and reduce the value of your retirement savings.